 #5 Moisturize

-Moisturizing has been studied to caring for your baby's skinhave a protective effect from eczema in high-risk babies.
+Moisturizing has been studied to have a protective effect from eczema in high-risk babies.
 Moisturizing a baby’s skin help retain moisture, act as an additional barrier against irritants and improve the baby skin’s barrier.
 Read the ingredients in the moisturizing cream to ensure that they do not contain known irritants or harsh ingredients.

 #6 Avoid Direct Sunlight